aedera/anc2vec/README.md

 # Anc2vec

-Anc2vec is a novel method based on neural networks to construct embeddings of ontological terms exclusively using information of the [Gene Ontology](http://geneontology.org/) (GO).
-These embeddings are built to preserve three structural features: the ontological uniqueness of terms, their ancestor relationships and the sub-ontology to which they belong.
+Anc2vec is a novel method based on neural networks to construct embeddings of terms from the [Gene Ontology](http://geneontology.org/) (GO) exclusively using three structural features of it: the ontological uniqueness of terms, their ancestor relationships and the sub-ontology to which they belong.

 This repository offers a Python package containing the source code of anc2vec, as well as instructions for reproducibility of the main results of the study